 But the issue is, it is easier said than done.
 Particularly during this pandemic, a lot of our productivity levels have been affected.
 It’s a miracle we’re getting any work done.
 So, don’t be hard on yourself.
 If you know that you’re most productive at the beginning of the week, adjust your routine accordingly.
 Prioritise the most important goals for Monday to Wednesday.
 When your productivity starts to dwindle by Thursday, you would have worked halfway through your list.

 Do something different.
 E.g read a book

-Once upon a time, I used to read about a 100 book a year.
+Once upon a time, I used to read about 100 books a year.
 These days, I barely read 10 books.
 But I started to notice a trend.
 Anytime I got unproductive and generally unmotivated.
 I could easily finish a book (usually fiction and non-work related) in one sitting.
 When I’m done with that book, I come out refreshed and ready to conquer my next tasks.
 This was where I realised that I badly needed to switch up my routines.
 I was gradually returning to my former workaholic ways and it wasn’t helping at all.
 So, anytime I start a feel a dive in my productivity levels, I know it’s time to pick up a book or just do something completely different.

 Don’t do anything at all.

 Not doing anything at all is easily the hardest for me.
 My mind starts to guilt-trip about all the things I could possibly be doing that I’m not.
 But sometimes inactivity is necessary for your creative juices to flow.
 We’re so used to constantly working round the clock that not working feels like an abnormally.
 Especially those of us that have digital jobs, it can be very hard to unplug even for a day.
 But unknown to us, this habit is gradually affecting us.
 Been constantly plugged in will not increase your productivity.
 Neither will it help you create your best work.